Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: Conclusions

 \section{Conclusions}

-In this work we have presented improvements on our previous calculation \cite{Flores-Baez:2007vnd} of the width difference of $\rho^0-\rho^{\pm}$ mesons.
-First, we have included the full electromagnetic vertex of the charged rho meson instead of using the approximation that includes only the convection terms as done in \cite{Flores-Baez:2007vnd} to render finite the contributions that involve the $\rho\rho\gamma$ vertex.
-Second, we go beyond the scalar QED approximation by including the electromagnetic structure of charged rho and pion mesons.
-We model this structure via a generalized vector meson dominance \cite{Ignatov:2022iou} model where three vector mesons ($\rho, \rho',\rho''$) mediate the photon-hadron coupling for non-vanishing virtual photon momenta.
-We get a finite additional contribution for the sQED radiative corrections to the $\rho^0 \to \pi^+\pi^-$ decays, and also a finite result for radiative corrections in the case of $\rho^{\pm} \to \pi^{\pm}\pi^0$.
+In this work we have presented improvements on our previous calculation \cite{Flores-Baez:2007vnd} of the width difference of $\rho^0-\rho^{\pm}$ mesons induced by radiative corrections.
+First, while in Ref. \cite{Flores-Baez:2007vnd} we have used a truncated electromagnetic vertex of the charged rho meson to render finite the calculation in the sQED approximation, in the present work we have included the full expression for the $\rho\rho\gamma$ vertex.
+Second, we have gone beyond the sQED approximation by including the electromagnetic structure of charged rho and pion mesons.
+We model this structure via a generalized vector meson dominance \cite{Ignatov:2022iou} model where three vector mesons ($\rho, \rho',\rho''$) mediate the photon-hadron coupling for virtual photon momenta.
+We get a finite additional contribution to the sQED radiative corrections for the $\rho^0 \to \pi^+\pi^-$ decays, and also a finite result for radiative corrections in the case of $\rho^{\pm} \to \pi^{\pm}\pi^0$.
+Structure-dependent effects decrease the radiative correction by 30\% with respect to the sQED correction \cite{Flores-Baez:2007vnd} in $\rho^0 \to \pi^+\pi^-$ decay.
+The corrections to $\rho^{\pm} \to \pi^{\pm}\pi^0$ are larger and flips sign with respect to sQED result in the convection approximation \cite{Flores-Baez:2007vnd}, mainly due to the use of a complete $\rho^+\rho^+\gamma$ vertex.

-The width difference of photon-inclusive $\rho \to \pi\pi(\gamma)$ decays induced by radiative corrections is found to be $ \Delta \Gamma_{\rho}[\pi\pi(\gamma)]=+0.59(1)$ MeV (compared to $+1.82(20)$ MeV from Ref. \cite{Flores-Baez:2007vnd}) for $m_{\rho}=775$ MeV.
-Adding the contributions of isospin breaking due to the pion and rho mesons mass differences and also the contributions of other subleading decay channels we get $\Delta \Gamma_{\rho}=(-0.62\pm 0.22)$ MeV.
-This result is in good agreement with the recent determination \cite{Davier:2025jiq} based on two-pion data produced in $\tau$ lepton decay and $e^+e^-$ collisions and also with the average value quoted in Ref. \cite{ParticleDataGroup:2024cfk} given the large errors of the latter.
+The width difference of photon-inclusive $\rho \to \pi\pi(\gamma)$ decays induced by radiative corrections is found to be $ \Delta \Gamma_{\rho}[\pi\pi(\gamma)]=+0.69(1)$ MeV (compared to $+1.82(20)$ MeV from Ref. \cite{Flores-Baez:2007vnd}) for $m_{\rho}=775$ MeV.
+Adding the contributions of isospin breaking due to the pion and rho mesons mass differences and also the contributions of other subleading decay channels we get $\Delta \Gamma_{\rho}=(-0.53\pm 0.22)$ MeV.
+This result is in good agreement with the recent determination \cite{Davier:2025jiq}, based on two-pion data produced in $\tau$ lepton decay and $e^+e^-$ collisions, and also with the average value quoted in Ref. \cite{ParticleDataGroup:2024cfk} given the large errors of the latter.